mendhak/mendhak.github.io/drafts/2023-11-11-hands-on-llm-tutorial.md

 ### Summarizing text

-Set the temperature to 0.1 for the `llm` object, as we need less creativity and more predictability for the rest of the exercises.
+Set the temperature to 0.1 for the `llm` object, as we need increased predictability for the rest of the exercises.

 ```python
 from langchain.chat_models import ChatOpenAI
 llm = ChatOpenAI(temperature=0.1, model="gpt-3.5-turbo", openai_api_key="xxxxxxxxxxxxxxxxx")
 ```

-In another cell, copy the body text from a news article, and get the LLM to summarize it.
+In another cell, copy the body text from a news article, and have the LLM summarize it.

 ```python
 text = """